earthspecies/library/egyptian_fruit_bat/README.md

 Exploring Egyptian Fruit Bat Vocalizations:
 ===
-This repository can serve as a brief introduction to working with the [Egyptian fruit bat datasets](https://www.nature.com/articles/sdata2017143).
+This repository can serve as a brief introduction to working with [An annotated dataset of Egyptian fruit bat vocalizations across varying contexts and during vocal ontogeny](https://figshare.com/collections/An_annotated_dataset_of_Egyptian_fruit_bat_vocalizations_across_varying_contexts_and_during_vocal_ontogeny/3666502/2) collected by Prat, Y., Taub, M., Pratt, E., & Yovel, Y..
+(2017).
 The full dataset contains ~300k vocalization samples, ~90k of which are annotated.

 * In the script `efb_context_labeler.ipynb`, we train a resnet model to predict